 There are two schools of thought about a Greek default concerning Spain and Italy.
 Portugal and Ireland are separate less systemic issues.
 In the one school, contagion increases and Spain and Italy come under pressure.
 The Germans are making preparations for this eventuality.
-In the second school of thought, a Greek default lessens pressure on Greece and Italy as Greece is seen as “a special case”.
+In the second school of thought, a Greek default lessens pressure on Spain and Italy as Greece is seen as “a special case”.

 I think the first school of thought is winning converts given events in the two months since I wrote this.
 Italy is perilously close to the edge and France, Belgium, and Austria have all been pulled in tow.
 Yesterday, Slovenia popped up out of nowhere too.
 It is now paying 7% for ten-year money too.

 My warning since July: